-Like writing, illustration and design are skills that you can offer as a freelancer.
-Fiverr in particular is where a lot of newer artists with a variety of illustration styles find clients in need of their skills, whether it's for marketing projects or custom portraits.
+Like writing, illustration and design are creative skills that can make you money as a freelancer.
+Fiverr, in particular, is where a lot of newer artists with a variety of illustration styles find clients in need of their skills, whether it's for marketing projects or custom portraits.

-Hate Copy is a good example of a business that was started by an artist putting their art onto things that people can buy.
+Hate Copy is an excellent example of a business that was started by an artist putting their art onto things that people can buy.